 Dec.
 19th.-Since last report, the patient has gradually improved in all respects.
-The vesicular murmur is heard behind over the whole right lung, though mingled with mucous râles; the amount of mucous, however, being evidently less.
-A little vesicular murmur in front, in the infin-clavicular region; but mucous râles only are heard in the rest of the lung.
+The vesicular murmur is heard behind over the whole right lung though mingled with mucous râles; the amount of mucous, however, being evidently less.
+A little vesicular murraur in front, it will finfra-clavicular region; but mucous râles only are heard in the rest of the lung.
 In the left lung, the natural murmur is more perceptible at the base posteriorly.